 - Rozalin from Disgaea 2: Cursed Memories loves her father, Overlord Zenon.
 Until she actually meets him in person, and discovers he's actually kind of a jerk who seems to care for her only as a decorative object to be 'kept safe' in a castle isolated from the outside world.
 She immediately deduces that he can't be the real Overlord Zenon and is only a fake.
 She's actually right, but her reasoning that no true Overlord Zenon is a petty jerk had nothing to do with it — the real Overlord Zenon is much worse.
 Or at least used to be, until reincarnating as Rozalin.

-- In The Elder Scrolls V: Skyrim, this lies at the heart of Skyrim's civil war.
+- This lies at the heart of Skyrim's civil war.
 The Stormcloaks know that no true son or daughter of Skyrim would follow an empire that bowed to an elven treaty outlawing the worship of its Nordic founder Talos, while loyalists argue that no true Nord would abandon their allies in their hour of greatest need or fight against the empire that Talos built.

 - No true dovah would ever flee from a fight, especially against another dovah.
 When Alduin flees from the Dragonborn after fighting them on the Throat of the World, the rest of the dragons start questioning his right to lead, and his second-in-command Odahviing actually assists you (once you defeat him) because he dislikes serving a Dirty Coward.